 Q. What is the procedure for getting a puppy?

 A. If you are interested in adopting a puppy you can call us to set up an appointment to come visit our puppies, meet their parents, and meet us.
-If you decide you'd like a puppy, we ask for a $100-200 non-refundable deposit to hold your spot.
-This deposit will be deducted from the total purchase price and can get switched between litters if you decide you'd rather wait for another litter.
+If you decide you'd like a puppy, we ask for a $200 non-refundable deposit to hold your spot.
+This deposit will be deducted from the total purchase price.

 Q. Do you offer any guarantee?

-A. Yes, the standard 10 day guarantee on general health but actually a LIFETIME CONGENITAL HEALTH guarantee and we provide it in writing along with a copy of the MN law.
+A. Yes, the standard 10 day guarantee on general health, but a LIFETIME CONGENITAL HEALTH guarantee and we provide it in writing, along with a copy of the MN law.